 Spittal of Glen Muick to Mar Lodge: 20 Miles

 Today we leave Loch Muick behind and climb again, this time on a trail that winds it's way beneath the towering crags of Lochnagar.
 Lord Byron once wrote "England thy beauties are tame and domestic, to one who has roved o’er the mountains afar.
 Oh for the crags that are wild and majestic, the steep frowning glories of the dark Loch na Garr.”
 This area is a wildlife reserve, home to eagles, ptarmigan, otters, mountain hares and red squirrels, so keep your eyes peeled as we pass this magnificent peak and head back into the beautiful Calendonian pine forest again.
 Our final day sees us following the river Dee as it winds its way through forest and heather.
 We finish our ride at the beautiful Mar Lodge

 Price based on sharing a twin or double room - single rooms may be available (but cannot be guaranteed) at an extra cost.
-Please email us to find out how much the single supplement is for your chosen ride.
+Single supplement is £180.
 If you are travelling alone and willing to share a room, you do not need to pay a single supplement as we often have other riders doing the same who are happy to keep costs down by sharing with another lone traveller of the same sex and wherever possible we try to match sharers by age etc too.
 Payment can be made by cheque, bank transfer or credit/debit card via PayPal below.
 Please contact us if you require our bank details for transfer.

 Please email or phone us to check availability on the ride before paying deposits.